Guardian Dog Group

 Disqualification: Split nose.

 Eyes are medium in size, almond-shaped, tight, and dark brown.
 A slightly lighter shade of brown is acceptable, but not preferred, in the blue Danes.
-Light-colored eyes, eyes of different colors, and walleyes are permitted in the harlequin Dane but not preferred.
+In Harlequins and Merles, the eyes should be dark, but blue eye(s), and eyes of different colors are permitted.

 Faults: Round or protruding eyes; yellow eyes; eyes too close together.